 Media data come from articles on news portals: SME.sk, Tyzden.sk, Webnoviny.sk, TVnoviny.sk, Pravda.sk, TREND.sk, Aktualne.sk.
 Hyperlinks to these articles are searched automatically using the name of the court or a judge.
 They may not inform about any particular court or a judges.

 At the times of regular operation we plan to update the data about hearings daily.
-The data about judicial decrees are planned to be updated at least once a week.
+The data about judgements are planned to be updated at least once a week.

 Good question.
-In terms of reliable, better and more comprehensive copy, the information about courts, judges and judicial decrees shall be complete.
+In terms of reliable, better and more comprehensive copy, the information about courts, judges and judgements shall be complete.

 Information about hearings shall be more complete than as provided by the ministry – Open Courts shall offer more data than the webpage of Ministry of Justice.